vinceredev/react-vlag/readme.md

 # React Vlag

-### Create a context, provider to manage the feature flag state.
+Getting easy to set feature flag

+### Add context at your App.js

 ```
 import { VlagProvider } from '@vincere/react-vlag'